srozemuller/rozemuller_blog/content/blog/2022-04-19-monitor-and-get-alerts-from-microsoft-endpoint-manager/index.md

     - 'REST API'
 ---

-Out of the box, Microsoft Endpoint Manager has a reporting platform where lots of information is stored.
+Out of the box, Microsoft Intune has a reporting platform where lots of information is stored.
 Think about device management or endpoint analytics.
 For troubleshooting, reports can help.
 However, if you need to troubleshoot you are too late in the first place.
-It would be nice to get alerts out of Microsoft Endpoint Manager.
+It would be nice to get alerts out of Microsoft Intune.
 Luckily, there are options to achieve that goal.
-In this post, I show a way to monitor and get alerts from Microsoft Endpoint Manager.
+In this post, I show a way to monitor and get alerts from Microsoft Intune.

 To get alerts we have several methods.
-Microsoft Endpoint Manager has the ability to connect with an Azure Log Analytics workspace (LAWS).
+Microsoft Intune has the ability to connect with an Azure Log Analytics workspace (LAWS).
 Based on LAWS I use the Azure Monitor.
-To monitor and get alerting from Microsoft Endpoint Manager I used the strategy below.
+To monitor and get alerting from Microsoft Intune I used the strategy below.

 ![mem-monitoring](mem-monitoring.png)